catalyst-cloud/catalystcloud-docs/source/first-instance/overview.rst

 ============

 In order to connect to your instance, you will need to allocate a floating IP to the instance.
-Alternately, you could create a VPN and save some money by avoiding floating IPs altogether.
+Alternately, you could create a :ref:`VPN <vpn>` and save some money by avoiding floating IPs altogether.
 VPNs are not feasible when the instance will be offering a service to the greater internet.